GregoryConrad/mimir/README.md

   - If you have multiple fields ending in `id`, use `instance.openIndex('indexName', primaryKey: 'theActualId')`
   - The contents of the PK field can be a number, or a string matching the regex `^[a-zA-Z0-9-_]*$`
     - In English: PKs can be alphanumeric and contain `-` and `_`
+- Unfortunately, you can only open *1* index on iOS devices at the moment; see [here for more details and a workaround](https://github.com/GregoryConrad/mimir/issues/227).
 - macOS App Sandbox is *not supported* at the moment, meaning you will not be able to submit apps to the *Mac* App Store
   - You will still be able to distribute macOS applications on your own
   - See more details [here](https://github.com/GregoryConrad/mimir/issues/101)